caseyryan/flutter_lite_state/README.md

 }
 ```

+2)

+## INITIALIZATION OF CONTROLLERS

+### You have two options here

-2) Add initialization of your controller somewhere in the beginning of your app
+1) Add initialization of your controller somewhere in the beginning of your app
 e.g. in initState() {} of your main class
 ```dart
 void main() {